opengauss-mirror/docs/content/en/docs/Developerguide/resetting-parameters.md

         gsql -d postgres -p 8000
         ```

-        **postgres**  is the name of the database, and 8000 is the port number of the primary node of the database.
+        **postgres** is the name of the database to be connected, and **8000** is the port number of the database primary node.

-        If information similar to the following is displayed, the connection succeeds:
+        If information similar to the following is displayed, the connection is successful:

         ```
-        gsql ((openGauss x.x.x build 50dc16a6) compiled at 2020-11-29 05:49:21 commit 1071 last mr 1373)
+        gsql((openGauss x.x.x build f521c606) compiled at 2021-09-16 14:55:22 commit 2935 last mr 6385 release)
         Non-SSL connection (SSL connection is recommended when requiring high-security) Type "help" for help.